 According to veterinarians, approximately 10 percent of dogs today suffer from allergies.

-But this can make it tough to find tasty dog treats!
+And this can make it tough to find tasty dog treats!

 These highly rated and popular limited ingredient peanut butter dog treats can put the fun back into your allergic dog’s daily diet!